sbmlteam/deviser/docs/src/source/getting_started.rst

 -------------

-The main functionality (generating code or TeX files) is invoked using a Python Interpreter (see :ref:`using`).
+The main functionality (generating code or TeX files) is invoked using a Python Interpreter (see :numref:`using`).
 This release of Deviser has been tested with Python 2.6, 2.7, 3.3 and 3.4.
 Other functions provided by Deviser Edit may require further software.
 The prerequisites for each function are listed below.